mediathekview/plugin.video.mediathekview/README.md

 When building from GITHUB, you have to adapt the addon.xml accordingly (Kodi 17 & Kodi 18> addon.kodi18.xml / Kodi 19> addon.kodi19.xml).
 This is not recommanded,
 since you will need to install updates and fixes on your own.

+**Note**:
+Since the Mediathekview plug-in no longer available on the official Kodi 18 or Kodi 19 Repository , it must be installed from a ZIP file.
+The ZIP file can be loaded from [here (MediathekView/kodi-repos)](https://github.com/mediathekview/kodi-repos).

 How the update methods work